 Impressive Accuracy Compared to Expensive Alternatives

-The QP air quality monitors are more accurate than some of the most expensive air quality monitors on the market over 50-times the price.
-The under $200 QP monitors significantly outperformed the AQMesh ($7800), Naneos Partector ($7000), and Met One E-SAMPLER ($5500).
-Similar to the air purifier industry, a more expensive air quality monitor does not mean a better-performing monitor.
+The Air Quality agency of southern California publicly tests particle counters, and they recently added the QP to their tests.
+Those tests found the QP air quality monitors are more accurate than some of the most expensive air quality monitors on the market over 50 times the price.
+The QP monitors are under $200, but they significantly outperformed the AQMesh ($7,800), Naneos Partector ($7,000), and Met One E-SAMPLER ($5,500).
+Just like with air purifiers, price is mostly uncorrelated with effectiveness.

-The accuracy of an air quality monitor can depend on a variety of external factors, including humidity and nearby sources of air pollution.
-It’s worth noting that our test location for this test was next to a busy ring round in Beijing.
+The accuracy of air quality monitors can depend on a variety of external factors, including humidity and the particular source of air pollution nearby.
+It’s worth noting that our test location for this test was next to a busy ring road in Beijing.
 Pollution from cars may have affected the readings and led to a lower correlation with the government data.

 The outdoor humidity during these tests was approximately 65%.
-If the tests were to be done under the lower humidity levels more often seen indoors (30-50%), all the monitors would likely be even more accurate.
+If the tests were to be done under the lower humidity more often seen indoors (30-50%), the monitors may have been more accurate.
 This may explain why our previous tests showed an even higher correlation with the official government monitor (over 0.90, compared with 0.75 this time).

 Smart Air believes in open data.
 As always, we are making all data is available free to download.